Exporting teff to Europe

-- Find general information on buyer requirements for grains and pulses on the European market available on the CBI Market Intelligence Platform.
+- Find general information on buyer requirements for grains and pulses in the European market available on the CBI Market Intelligence Platform.

 You need to use organic production methods as laid down in European legislation in order to market organic teff in Europe.
 Offering organically cultivated teff will be a popular move in the health food sector.
 The demand for organic teff is often difficult to fulfil with the current supply.

-The European Commission proposed new rules for organic farming in 2014 as part of its future policy framework.
-Imported products also have to comply with the single set of European production rules.
+Current legislation for organic products is defined by Regulation (EC) No 834/2007, but the European Commission proposed new rules for organic farming in 2014, as part of its future policy framework.
+After implementation on 1 January 2021, imported products will also have to comply with the single set of European production rules.

-- Read about organic farming and guidelines in Europe on the EU website for organic farming.
+- Read about organic farming and guidelines in Europe on the EU website on organic farming.

 - Take extra precaution with organically produced teff.
-Avoid the use of any chemical pesticides or cross-contamination.
+Avoid the use of any chemical pesticide and cross-contamination.
 Residues in organic products are one of the main problems for your importer.

 Food safety certification

-As food safety is a top priority in all EU food sectors, you can expect most buyers to request extra guarantees from you in the form of certification.
+As food safety is a top priority in all Europeanfood sectors, you can expect most buyers to request extra guarantees from you in the form of certification.
 Food management systems and certifications that are recognised by the Global Food Safety Initiative (GFSI) are widely accepted throughout Europe.